ON THIS PAGE: You will learn about the different treatments doctors use for children with this type of cancer. Use the menu to see other pages.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation therapy given from a machine outside the body.
 Proton beam radiation therapy is a more precise way of delivering radiation therapy, which could decrease both the severity and frequency of short and long-term side effects.
 Only a few centers can offer this type of radiation therapy, so talk to your doctor about the availability.

 Radioactive plaque therapy, also called internal radiation therapy or brachytherapy, is the delivery of radiation therapy directly to the eye with a disc containing radiation.
-A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.
+A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.

 Cryosurgery, also called cryotherapy or cryoablation, uses liquid nitrogen to freeze and kill cells.
 More than one freezing may be needed.